Master integrals for ${\cal O}(\alpha \alpha_s)$ corrections to $H \to ZZ^*$: An epsilon-form for the master integrals

 with rational functions $\psi_1$, $\psi_2$ and $\psi_3$, such that $P(\psi_1(x_1),\psi_2(x_2),\psi_3(x_3))$ becomes a perfect square.
-Several algorithms have been devised in the past years to identify rational parametrizations for square roots that appear in certain Feynman integral calculations~\cite{Besier:2018jen}, or to demonstrate that rationalization is not achievable \citep{dino2018bhabha1,2020BMWP,besier2020rationalization,Besier:2020hjf,Festi:2021tyq}.
-In particular, it is simpler to find a rationalization transformation for square roots with one-variable dependence.
+Several algorithms have been devised in the past to identify rational parametrizations for square roots that appear in certain Feynman integral calculations~\cite{Besier:2018jen}, or to demonstrate that rationalization is not achievable \citep{dino2018bhabha1,2020BMWP,Besier:2020klg,Besier:2020hjf,Festi:2021tyq}.
+In particular, it is simpler to find a transformation for rationalizing the square roots with one-variable dependence.
 The condition to find such a parametrization is that the degree of the polynomial involved must be less than or equal to 2.
-However, in some cases the presence of a single square root of a multi-variable polynomial or a polynomial with a degree greater than 2 makes the subject of rationalizability more complicated \citep{Besier:2018jen,2020BMWP,besier2020rationalization, Besier:2020hjf, Festi:2021tyq}.
-There exist a number of examples where the analytic computation of Feynman integrals involve non-rationalizable square roots of degree $\geq$ 3, for which the results are expressed in terms of a more general class of functions such as elliptic multi-polylogarithms (eMPLs) (iterated integrals over moduli space of torus) \citep{2005lr,Muller-Stach:2012tgz,brown2013multiple13,2015bsvp,2013albc,2014alwsc,Adams:2015gva,2016albw,2016albcs,Adams:2017ejb,2017alcew,2017bcsa,2018bjdcd,2018bjdcdf,2018alws,2018bjdt,2018sw,2019bt,2018aw,2018hi,2020bcm,2019fp,2019rp,weinzierl2019simple,2021csv} and $K3$ surfaces \citep{Besier:2018jen,dino2018bhabha1,2012bfs,Bloch:2016izu,besier2020arithmetic}.
+However, in some cases, the presence of a single square root of a multi-variable polynomial or a polynomial with a degree greater than 2 makes the subject of rationalizability more complicated \citep{Besier:2018jen,2020BMWP,Besier:2020klg, Besier:2020hjf, Festi:2021tyq}.
+There exists a number of examples where the analytic computation of Feynman integrals involve non-rationalizable square roots of degree $\geq$ 3, for which the results are expressed in terms of a more general class of functions such as elliptic multi-polylogarithms (eMPLs) (iterated integrals over moduli space of torus) \citep{2005lr,Muller-Stach:2012tgz,brown2013multiple13,2015bsvp,2013albc,2014alwsc,Adams:2015gva,2016albw,2016albcs,Adams:2017ejb,2017alcew,2017bcsa,2018bjdcd,2018bjdcdf,Adams:2018yfj,2018bjdt,2018sw,2019bt,2018ALC,2018hi,2020bcm,2019fp,2019rp,weinzierl2019simple,Duhr:2021fhk} and $K3$ surfaces \citep{Besier:2018jen,dino2018bhabha1,2012bfs,Bloch:2016izu,Besier:2019hqd}.
 Recent studies show that even more complicated functions are expected to appear for massive cases at higher orders in scattering amplitudes in various QFTs which can be expressed as integrals over manifolds in higher dimensions.
-In many cases these manifolds are found to be Calabi-Yau \cite{brown2010periods,2012bfs,2019bjl,2018bjlh,dino2018bhabha1,besier2020arithmetic,2020bjlm}.
-In order to study the square root $r$ and understand its connection to a Calabi-Yau threefold variety discussed before in the literature~\citep{2020bjlm,2019bjl} we proceed as follows.
-We start by identifying the square root $r$ that we obtain after simultaneously rationalizing three out of four square roots.
+In many cases, these manifolds are found to be Calabi-Yau \cite{brown2010periods,2012bfs,2019bjl,2018bjlh,dino2018bhabha1,Besier:2019hqd,2020bjlm}.
+In order to study the square root $r$ and to understand its connection with a Calabi-Yau threefold variety, discussed before in the literature~\citep{2020bjlm,2019bjl}, we proceed as follows.
+We start by noting that $P(x,y,z)$ in the square root $r$ we obtain after simultaneously rationalizing three out of the four square roots of equation~\ref{eqn:sqrt}